ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 ## Terraform workspaces and unique names

-It is advised that you use a separate [terraform workspace](https://www.terraform.io/docs/enterprise/workspaces/index.html) across each part of the project, if you are collaborating with others on the same AWS account.
+It is advised that you use a separate [terraform workspace](https://www.terraform.io/docs/enterprise/workspaces/index.html) for each environment.
+For example you can have one workspace for dev, one for user X and one for QA.
+If you are collaborating with others on the same AWS account, you can use separate workspaces to isolate each other.

 The workspace name should be unique to you, within the group of users you are collaborating with on this project.
 There is an AWS size limitation in the Elasticsearch domain name of 28 characters (we add `d-` as a prefix and a `-es` suffix), where the total length of the workspace name and app name need to be **22 characters or less**.

 You will need to do set the same workspace for each part of the project.
-If you haven't set up a workspace you can do this with `terraform workspace new <workspace_name>` and select with `terraform workspace select <workspace_name>`.
-If you are unsure if you have set up a workspace you can check this with `terraform workspace list`.
+If you haven't set up a workspace you can do this by entering the project's `infrastructure` directory and then running `terraform workspace new <workspace_name>` and select with `terraform workspace select <workspace_name>`.
+If you are unsure if you have set up a workspace you can check this with `terraform workspace list`, again this command must be run in the `infrastructure` directory.

 The Cognito User Pool Domain, and S3 bucket names, are required to be globally unique, the name is formed of `<workspace_name>-<app_name>-users`, if you experience a clash then you will have to choose a different workspace.
 With this in mind, choose a workspace name that has a high chance of being unique,. e.g. your username.